kohver/react-webpack-server-side-example/README.md

 # react-webpack-server-side-example

-Example of an react application with webpack including server-side rendering.
+Forked example of an react application with webpack including server-side rendering.

 This is not for the normal user.
 This example is meant as inspiration to develop an framework that can do server-side rendering of react with webpack.
-You shouldn't use the code, only the idea.

 ## Overview

 webpack compile with two separate configurations: One for the browser bundle and one for the react application for server-side rendering.
 The server-side bundle can be required in other node.js code to build the pre-rendered HTML.

 ## Features